 Jellyfish pose a great danger to humans.
-They don’t purposefully attack humans, usually it’s by accident when someone swims near one or touches it on accident.
+They don’t purposefully attack humans, usually it’s by accident when someone swims near one and touches it on accident.

 A sting from a jellyfish’s tentacle can result in massive amounts of pain, scarring and even cause death.

 The Chironex fleckeri, also called the sea wasp, is one of the most lethal jellyfish to humans

 The box jellyfish, a group of 51 known species, is estimated to be the most venomous marine animal on our planet.